naidaire/lesson17_NLP/README.md

 ---

 ## Learning Objectives

+By the end of this lesson, students should be able to:
 - **Discuss** the major tasks involved with natural language processing
 - **Discuss**, on a low level, the components of natural language processing
 - **Identify** why natural language processing is difficult
 - **Demonstrate** text classification
 - **Demonstrate** common text preprocessing techniques

+---

+## Student Requirements

+Before this lesson, students should already be able to:
+- Use Anaconda for package management
+- Use train/test/split to create a set of features and target values
+- Read data into a Pandas DataFrame
+- Build and evaluate predictive models using scikit-learn

 ---